GhazalAmer/MicroaviaAssessment/README.md

 # Robotics Computer Vision Developer Assessment
 <p style="text-align:center;">Done by: <a href="https://www.linkedin.com/in/amer-ghazal/">Amer Ghazal</a></p>

-Below you will find the solutions for the questions I received as an assessment from Microavia Hiring Team ([PDF](questions.pdf)) attatched.
+Below you will find the solutions for the questions I received as an assessment from Microvia Hiring Team ([PDF](questions.pdf)) attatched.